Scripture Reference: 1 Samuel 8-10

 “Who knows what a king is?
 Has anyone ever seen a king or queen?”
 (Show some coins or notes with the queen’s picture or show pictures of other royalty from books or magazines) “What do you think it would be like to be a king or queen?
 What would happen if the king told you to do something?
 Would you have to do it?
 Would you have to pay tax money to the king?
 Israel did not have a king but they started thinking that maybe they should have one.”

 For many years Judges had led the people of God.
 Samuel was a Judge over Israel.
 He was also a priest.
 He loved God and always tried to do what was right.
 Samuel tried to teach his sons to be judges but they did not obey God.
-Samuel’s sons tried to cheat the people instead of help them.
+Samuel’s sons tried to cheat the people instead of helping them.

 Some of the people noticed that Samuel was getting old.
 They did not want Samuel to die and leave his sons to be the leaders of the people.
 They started wondering what it would be like to have a king.